 If a mom with insurance needs help with breastfeeding, lactation consultations are also covered 100% under most of the plans as long as they go to an International Board Certified Lactation Consultant or IBCLC.
 Diane Erdmann RN has been an IBCLC since 1990 and is able to bill insurance companies for consultations.

 Call your insurance customer service to make sure Breastfeeding Support & Supplies is listed as a DME (Durable Medical Equipment) provider and Diane Erdmann RN IBCLC as a Lactation Consultant provider.
 Here are the billing codes to verify your coverage:

 *E0603 for a double electric breastpump

 Nebraska Medicaid Breastpump Information

-Moms with Nebraska Medicaid, including United Healthcare Community Plan, WellCare and Nebraska Total Care who have a full term infant or are at least 36 weeks pregnant, will be given the Medela Advanced Pump In Style double electric breastpump.
+Moms with Nebraska Medicaid, including United Healthcare Community Plan, WellCare and Nebraska Total Care who have delivered or are at least 36 weeks pregnant, will be given the Spectra® S2 double electric breastpump.
 Free demonstration is provided.
 A prescription for a double electric breastpump is required from your OB doctor or pediatrician.
 You can either bring the prescription with you or your doctor can fax it to 402-932-8581.